Six Things You Need to Be A Healthier Mom

 2. A Fitness Tracker

-The benefits of wearing a step tracker are numerous.
+The benefits of wearing a step tracker are numerous ranging from weight loss and management to muscle building.

-And whether you have an expensive one or a cheap one is kind of irrelavant.
+And whether you have an expensive one or a cheap one is kind of irrelevant.
 The point is that you’re keeping track of your activity level.
-You set a step goal for yourself and try to hit it everyday.
+You set a step goal for yourself and try to hit it every day.

 Now the Fitbit has some neat social features like being able to digitally challenge another Fitbit user, but my daughter and I challenge each other every day with our cheap trackers.